Grace Church Deaf Ministry History

 Signs of Grace Deaf Church Partners with Grace Church

-Pastor Joe Dixon has accepted the call to serve as full-time pastor and church planter to turn the Deaf ministry at Signs of Grace into an independent Deaf church.
-Joe and his wife, Amanda, have two children: a 4 year old daughter and an 1 year old son.
+Pastor Joe Dixon has accepted the call to serve as full-time pastor and church planter to turn the Deaf ministry at Signs of Grace into an independent Deaf church in 2014.
+Joe and his wife, Amanda, have four children: a 7 year old daughter and an 14year old son, and a pair of 1 year old twins.
 Joe (born Deaf) attended Samford University in Birmingham, Alabama and graduated with a degree in English.
 He also has a Masters degree in Counseling Psychology from Lipscomb University.
 Amanda (hearing) and Joe met at Lipscomb University.
 Amanda also has a Masters degree in Counseling Psychology and will be involved in hospitality and women's ministry.
-They have been married 7 years.
+They have been married 10 years.

 Experience?
 Pastor Joe served as Pastor in Residence for Brentwood Baptist Deaf Church in Nashville for 3 years.
 When his training at Brentwood was complete, he became a traveling pastor to churches in Kentucky, Tennessee, and Georgia.
 He also served as a Vocational Rehabilitation counselor for the Deaf and Hard of Hearing for the state of Tennessee.
 Signs of Grace and Grace Church are excited to welcome the Dixons and look forward to God's new adventure as Signs of Grace becomes an independent Deaf fellowship partnered with Grace Church!